 - Sierra Nevada National ParkEscaping into the wilderness is an excellent choice, and that's why the Sierra Nevada Mountains is here.
 Pine forests, spectacular views and tranquillity - Siera Nevada National Park is a paradise for hikers tired of history and culture. ;)

-- Alhambra another attraction you should not miss.
+- Alhambra is another attraction you should not miss.
 This Islamic fortress complex was designed to be a "paradise on earth".
 And it really feels like it when you walk through this majestic complex of towers and walls, gardens and fountains.

 - Tele Pizza: If you’ve had enough of Tapas, visit Tele Pizza, an Italian Restaurant in Granada with reasonable prices.